-This course is a continuation of MUSI 132 (Aural Skills in Music I) and is divided into two components: Ear Training and Sight Singing.
-Ear Training includes more complex harmonic, rhythmic, and melodic dictation as well as aural identification of inverted triads, harmonic intervals up to and including an octave, and seventh chords in root position.
+FINE ARTS and including an octave, and seventh chords in root position.
 Sight Singing uncludes singing melodies that contain more difficult skips and modulations to closely related keys, tapping or reciting more complex rhythmic exercises, and singing ascending and descending intervals up to and including an octave.
 1 hour.
 Meets two days per week.
 Prerequisite: MUSI 132.
 Concurrent enrollment in MUSI 131 (Music Analysis II) is required unless MUSI 131 has already been successfully completed.

-MUSI 230 - Music Analysis III 2 hours
+MUSI 230 - Music Analysis III

-Study of musical styles and structure through analysis and partwriting.
-The course will emphasize concert repertoire of the 18th and 19th centuries, particularly repertoire featuring chromatic harmonic constructs, and/or exemplifying large-scale or polyphonic musical forms.
+Study of musical styles and structure through analysis and part-writing.
+The course will emphasize concert repertoire of the 18th and 19th Centuries, particularly repertoire featuring chromatic harmonic constructs, and/or exemplifying large-scale or polyphonic musical forms.
 Meets three days per week.
-Prerequisite: MUSI 131.
+Prerequisites: MUSI 131 and music major.
 Concurrent enrollment in MUSI 232 (Aural Skills in Music III) is required.

-MUSI 231 - Music Analysis IV
+MUSI 231 - Music Analysis IV 3 hours

-Study of musical styles, trends, and techniques found in the concert repertoire of the late 19th and 20th centuries, with an emphasis on formal analysis.
+Study of musical styles, trends, and techniques found in the concert repertoire of the late 19th and 20th Centuries, with an emphasis on formal analysis.
 Introduction to folk and "classical" music of non-Western cultures.
 Meets three days per week.
-Prerequisite: MUSI 230.
+Prerequisites: MUSI 230 and music major.
 Concurrent enrollment in MUSI 233 (Aural Skills in Music IV) is required.
 NOTE: General Honors Course in conjunction with MUSI 233.